martinopiaggi/Unity-Maze-generation-using-disjoint-sets/README.md

 ![mazeCover](https://user-images.githubusercontent.com/72280379/196811359-9cd38f5f-e00a-485b-b4bd-922bd84081d0.jpg)

 Maze generator using disjoin-sets in Unity 3D.
 There are no cycles and the random maze is solvable by a unique path.
-I have also implemented a Depth First Search to show the path for visualization purposes.
+I have implemented a Depth First Search to show the path for visualization purposes.

 # Maze generation visualization

-The generation is very quick (50k cells in less than 100 ms) but I also added variables to animate the generation:
+The generation is very quick (50k cells in less than 100 ms) but It's also possible to view the generation at human speed:

 ![parameters](https://user-images.githubusercontent.com/72280379/197043839-c21b8e2f-d337-411e-b5f6-59e9c8c78c2c.jpg)